KaleyraVideo/Video-iOS-SDK-Samples/README.md

 ## Support

-From here, please have a look to [Bandyer SDK Wiki](https://github.com/Bandyer/Bandyer-iOS-SDK/wiki).
+From here, please have a look to the [SDK Wiki](https://github.com/KaleyraVideo/VideoiOSSDK/wiki).
 You will easily find guides to all the Bandyer world!

 To get basic support please submit an Issue.
 We will help you as soon as possible.